ofiraz/gCalNotifier/README.md

 Follow the directions in the browser to provide the needed access.

 # Credits
-The [icon](https://icons8.com/icon/A6tLwUMQ6zkN/calendar) used in the application is used under permission from [Icons8](https://icons8.com)
+All icons in the application are used under permission from [Icons8](https://icons8.com)